laurisasastoque/learning/competency-framework/index.md

 # How to Use the Competency Framework

 This section provides a high-level guide to the framework and how it can be used.
 Additional guidance and use cases for the framework will be developed by the DPC.
-This includes the framework's companion resource, the DPC Competency Audit Toolkit (DPC CAT), which provides a structured process for individuals and organizations to audit their skill levels and assess current role descriptions.
+This includes the framework’s companion resource, the DPC Competency Audit Toolkit (DPC CAT), which provides a structured process for individuals and organizations to audit their skill levels and assess current role descriptions.
 A set of Exemplar Role Descriptions have also been developed to help identify the skills required for different role types and different levels of seniority.
 Both resources can be found on [the DPC website](https://www.dpconline.org/digipres/train-your-staff/dp-competency).

 ## Explanation of Terms

-The terms "competency" and "skill" are used throughout the framework and its accompanying guidance, but it is important to recognize that these terms are not interchangeable.
+The terms “competency” and “skill” are used throughout the framework and its accompanying guidance, but it is important to recognize that these terms are not interchangeable.
 They reflect different levels of information conveyed within the framework.
 A competency relates to a combination of skills, knowledge, and behaviors that, when combined, allow an individual to perform the duties of their role.
 A skill is used here to refer to a more specific ability that can be applied to complete a particular task or reach a certain outcome.
 As is described in more detail in the following section, competency in a particular area is therefore achieved through gaining and being able to apply related skills.

 Some of the terms used within the Framework may have different definitions or meanings depending on the individual and organizational context.
 Unless otherwise specified, they are intended to be open to interpretation by users to offer as much flexibility in application as possible.

 ## Overview of the Competency Framework

-The framework presents information on the skills, knowledge, and competencies required for digital preservation in a hierarchical structure---from generic to granular---to offer as much flexibility as possible for users.
+The framework presents information on the skills, knowledge, and competencies required for digital preservation in a hierarchical structure—from generic to granular—to offer as much flexibility as possible for users.

 Its main structure, presented in Section 6.1 below, includes: